 Whether you’re planning to spend all day cooking, watching football, or arguing with family, you’ll probably spend much of Thanksgiving inside.
 Get some fresh air in your system first thing in the morning, before you have a chance to put it off.
-Join a turkey trot, set out on a crisp autumn hike, take a dip in the ocean, just go for a drive.
+Join a socially distanced turkey trot, set out on a crisp autumn hike, take a dip in the ocean, just go for a drive.
 Sunshine and oxygen will act as a buffer against stress the rest of the day.

 Let Others Help

 No man is an island.
 It takes a village.
 Go fast alone, go far together.
 Yadda yadda yadda.
 Every chef hears this advice and nearly every chef ignores it.
 Don’t be one of those foolish, prideful hosts who believe they must do everything themselves.
-Your family and guests (if they’re the polite sorts you want at a holiday meal) will undoubtedly offer to help.
+Your household members (if they’re the polite sorts you want at a holiday meal) will undoubtedly offer to help.
 Let them.
 Have tasks prepared for kitchen helpers, let guests bring potluck dishes, outsource dessert, and even let people do the dishes.
 Which leads us to…

 Clean Up Before Dessert